ericoc/seizures.ericoc.com/readme.md

-The website depends upon nginx, gunicorn, Python 3.13, Django, Django REST framework, and relies upon a local PostgreSQL database, as well as Django QuerySets to a Snowflake database (where seizures are stored):
+The website depends upon nginx, gunicorn, Python 3.13, Django, Django REST framework, and relies upon a local PostgreSQL database, as well as Django QuerySets to a Snowflake database (where seizure event data is stored):

 - [Django Project](https://www.djangoproject.com/)
 - [Django REST framework](https://www.django-rest-framework.org/)
 - [Snowflake](https://www.snowflake.com/)
 - [django-snowflake](https://pypi.org/project/django-snowflake/)

 ### Apple Shortcut

-When the [Apple shortcut](Add_Seizure.shortcut) is executed, the Apple device sends an HTTPS JSON POST request to the `/api/seizures/` Django REST framework end-point, writing a row to Snowflake database - a _"seizure"_ - including:
+When the [Apple shortcut](Add_Seizure.shortcut) is executed, the Apple device sends an HTTPS JSON POST request to the `/api/seizures/` Django REST framework end-point using token-based authentication in an `Authorization` header, subsequently writing a row to the Snowflake database - a "_seizure_" - including the following data, at the time of the event:

 - Timestamp _(UTC)_
 - Device Name